Patrick O'Brian: Life after the Second World War

-Between 1946 and 1949 the O'Brians lived in Cwm Croesor, a remote valley in north Wales, where they initially rented a cottage from Clough Williams-Ellis.
+Between 1946 and 1949 the O'Brians lived in Cwm Croesor, a remote valley in north Wales, where they initially rented a cottage from the architect Clough Williams-Ellis.
 O'Brian pursued his interest in natural history; he fished, went birdwatching, and followed the local hunt.
 During this time they lived on Mary O'Brian's small income and the limited earnings from O'Brian's writings.

 In 1949 O'Brian and Mary moved to Collioure, a Catalan town in southern France.
 He and Mary remained together in Collioure until her death in 1998.
 Mary's love and support were critical to O'Brian throughout his career.
 She worked with him in the British Library in the 1940s as he collected source material for his anthology A Book of Voyages, which became the first book to bear his new name – the book was among his favourites, because of this close collaboration.
 The death of his wife in March 1998 was a tremendous blow to O'Brian.
 In the last two years of his life, particularly once the details of his early life were revealed to the world, he was a "lonely, tortured, and at the last possibly paranoid figure."

 Media exposure and controversy in his final years

 O'Brian protected his privacy fiercely and was usually reluctant to reveal any details about his private life or past, preferring to include no biographical details on his book jackets and supplying only a minimum of personal information when pressed to do so.
 For many years reviewers and journalists presumed he was Irish, and he took no steps to correct the impression.
 One interviewer, Mark Horowitz, described the man in his late seventies as "a compact, austere gentleman. ... his pale, watchful eyes are clear and alert."
-He is polite, formal, and erudite in conversation, an erudition that Horowitz said could be intimidating.
+He was polite, formal, and erudite in conversation, an erudition that Horowitz said could be intimidating.
 He learned from those who worked with O'Brian that the erudition did not go unnoticed, while they remained friends.

 Richard Ollard, a naval historian, calls this particular habit "blowing people out of the game."
-Ollard, who edited the early Aubrey–Maturin novels, urged O'Brian to tone down the most obscure allusions, though the books remain crammed with Latin tags, antiquated medical terminology and an endless stream of marvellous sounding but impenetrable naval jargon.
+Ollard, who edited the early Aubrey–Maturin novels, urged O'Brian to tone down the most obscure allusions, though the books still contain numerous Latin phrases, period medical terminology and specialised naval jargon.
 "Like many who have struggled themselves", Ollard said of his friend, "he thought others should struggle, too."
 One longtime acquaintance put it more bluntly: "Patrick can be a bit of a snob, socially and intellectually."

 In 1998, a BBC documentary and an exposé in The Daily Telegraph made public the facts of his ancestry, original name and first marriage, provoking considerable critical media comment.
 In his biography of O'Brian, Nikolai Tolstoy claims to give a more accurate and balanced account of his late stepfather's character, actions and motives, particularly in respect of his first marriage and family.